EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 but when Dancer was at the peak of its popularity the games were still open.
 There were plenty of plugins being written and published on CPAN.

-Now, it was probably around 2013 when the Dancer's development team decided to rewrite it to make it better.
+Now, it was probably around 2013 when the Dancer’s development team decided to rewrite it to make it better.
 The problem was that plugins and templates needed to be adapted as well.

-I'm under the impression that the energy got divided and the momentum was lost.
+I’m under the impression that the energy got divided and the momentum was lost.
 Now there are two codebases and two plugin namespaces which do basically the same thing, because for the end user there is not much difference.